Out of State DWI Lawyer Williamson County TX

 If you have been convicted of an out of state DWI, we urge you to contact R. Scott Magee, Attorney at Law.
 With nearly two decades of experience defending DWI cases, attorney Magee is prepared to defend you against out of state DWI charges.
 The laws surrounding out of state DWIs can be confusing; we can help explain the laws and what can be done to defend your license and protect your future.

-Contact our Round Rock DWI lawyer today to fight your DWI charges in Round Rock, Georgetown, or Williams County.
+Contact our Williamson County out-of-state DWI lawyer today to fight your DWI charges in Round Rock, Georgetown, or Williamson County.
 Call us at (512) 600-1560 or send a message online.

 Board Certified Attorney